prebid/prebid.github.io/features/mspa-usnat.md

 SensitiveDataProcessing[1-5,11]=1 OR

 // Data of the following categories should never be present in ad calls.
-// so whether consented or not consented, anonymize UFPD if the CMP says they're present SensitiveDataProcessing[6,7,9,10,12]=1 OR SensitiveDataProcessing[6,7,9,10,12]=2 OR
+// So whether consented or not consented, anonymize UFPD if the CMP says they're present SensitiveDataProcessing[6,7,9,10,12]=1 OR SensitiveDataProcessing[6,7,9,10,12]=2 OR